Panogen/sorazora_serif/README.md

 Both oldstyle and lining figures are included in this typeface.
 Oldstyle figures are the default; lining figures may be accessed using the `lnum` feature.
-I won't dive into much detail on Xymyric here because all of that is contained with the Xymyric 9 specification, the URL to which is found in the \/Xymyric 9/ folder.